 Essences are meant to taken internally.
 While some schools of thought teach educated ingestion of essential oils, this application method remains controversial.

 Many people love applying a couple of drops of thieves on the soles to boost immunity generally or at first sign of feeling unwell.
 (Thieves is a combination of hot oils including clove so be careful when applying to sensitive areas.)

 If you are going for an extended trip, pack additional essential oils in your check-in – tea tree for antiseptic needs, frankincense for healing wounds and relieving inflammation and pain, and lemon for your lemon water as a cleanser in case you can’t get fresh lemons.

 Be sure to close the lids tightly and these little essential oil bottles travel well, and help you travel well.

 You may have heard of Bach Flowers’ Rescue Remedy, a combination of essences for shock and acute trauma situations.
 Try the alcohol-free version – perfect for kids and pets.
 They also come in pastilles and as a spray.
-Alternatives include Flower Essence Services’ Five-Flower Formula or Emergency from Australian Bush Flowers.
-Dealing with a fear of flying?
-For a specific fear, try Mimulus or Aspen if it is a general uneasy feeling.
+Alternatives include Flower Essence Services’ Five-Flower Formula and Emergency from Australian Bush Flowers.

 For people sensitive to being in large crowds, try Yarrow Environmental Solution from FES.
 This flower essence is also for clearing electromagnetic radiation and other environmental toxins.
 A must-have for flying and in today’s world.